privacy-scaling-explorations/zk-eigentrust/eigentrust-cli/README.md

 anvil
 ```

-Otherwise you should configure the `node_url` data field of the `client_config.json` file in the `assets` folder to point to the correct Ethereum node.
+Otherwise you should configure the `node_url` data field of the `config.json` file in the `assets` folder to point to the correct Ethereum node.
 There's more about this in the configuration section.

-Open a new terminal to start interacting with the client through the CLI.
-Let's build the release version of the client so we can run the program from the `target` directory:
+Open a new terminal to use the CLI.
+Let's build the release version of the crate so we can run it from the `target` directory:

 ```bash
 cargo build --release